newtontechnologies/beey-live-api-test/README.md

 Testing utilities for Beey live transcription API

-Thi `api-test.py` is a Python script that reads an audio stream from STDIN and sends its contents to the WebSocket server in chunks.
+The `api-test.py` is a Python script that reads an audio stream from STDIN and sends its contents to the WebSocket server in chunks.

 ## Prerequisites